techmad/content/Packs/MailListener/Integrations/MailListenerV2/README.md

 ## Commands:

-1. mail-listener-list-messages
+1. mail-listener-list-emails
 2. mail-listener-get-email
 3. mail-listener-get-email-as-eml
-### 1. mail-listener-list-messages
+### 1. mail-listener-list-emails
 ***
 Fetches mails according to the configuration

 #### Base Command

-`mail-listener-list-messages`
+`mail-listener-list-emails`
 #### Input

 There are no input arguments for this command.